Castor Bean Oil: Is It Poisonous?

 It is very important for us as consumers to have information so we can make informed choices about all of the things we eat and use.

-The problem is that sometimes information going around the internet provides just enough information to scare us, but little information to teach us.
+The problem is that sometimes information going around the internet provides just enough information to scare us, but very little information to really inform or teach us.